Volkswagen Golf vs. Subaru Impreza | Norm Reeves Volkswagen

 When it comes to the Volkswagen Golf and the Subaru Impreza, there’s not much these two hatchbacks have in common.
 In fact, the Volkswagen Golf has more interior space, more horsepower, and even more speakers in its standard audio system than the Impreza.

-If you’d like to learn more about the 2016 Volkswagen Golf and how it compares to other hatchbacks on the market, contact us at the Norm Reeves Volkswagen Superstore in Irvine or schedule a test drive now and experience the VW Golf for yourself.
+If you’d like to learn more about the 2016 Volkswagen Golf and how it compares to other hatchbacks on the market, contact us at the Norm Reeves Volkswagen Superstore in Irvine or schedule a test drive now and experience the Volkswagen Golf for yourself.